Sean-ZhiXin-Li/Sean-ZhiXin-Li/README.md

 - :telescope: **Age 16** Looked up at the night sky and wrote my first orbital simulation code
 - 🌱 **Age 18** Built reproducible projects and logs, publishing them on GitHub as a growing research portfolio
 - 	:airplane: **Early 20s** Aim to deepen the most relevant knowledge across engineering, AI, and science for spacecraft control
-- :alien: **Age 30** Aim to see my controllers tested on real systems, helping spacecraft continue their mission in places unreachable to humans
+- :alien: **Age 30** Aim to see my controllers tested on real systems, helping spacecraft continue their mission beyond human reach
 - ♾️ Beyond that The path is uncertain, but the mission will continue

 ---